-Andy: There are some basic things that are negligible in terms of cost that you can do to create more flexibility such as widening stairs and door frames, like we mentioned.
+Andy: There are some basic things that are negligible in terms of cost that you can do to create more flexibility such as widening stairs and door frames as we mentioned.
 These are minor adjustments that can be made that can potentially save you from great expenses later.
 If done right you could avoid having to do a costly renovation such as adding another stairwell after the building is already constructed.

-Brian: Another approach you could take would be to build a chase that accommodates extra capacity in the building’s mechanical and electrical systems, but not purchase the equipment up front.
+Brian: Another approach you could take would be to build a chase that accommodates extra capacity in the building’s mechanical and electrical systems, but not purchase the equipment upfront.
 If possible, you’d choose equipment that is flexible and would allow you to add extra capacity if it ends up being needed.
-Plan space for future mechanical units, exhaust paths or air intakes.
+Plan space for future mechanical units, exhaust paths, or air intakes.

 Q: Are there any other associated costs with designing for office density that people should take into account?

-Andy: In addition to the items we’ve discussed, the major items that could add to cost come from large spaces like all hands meeting rooms, lecture halls, training rooms or kitchens.
+Andy: In addition to the items we’ve discussed, the major items that could add to cost come from large spaces like all-hands meeting rooms, lecture halls, training rooms, or kitchens.
 All of these are increasingly showing up in office environments and can have a real impact on mechanical and electrical demands, as well as construction type and fire ratings.

 Q: Do you see these extra costs being worth it?

-Brian: AQUILA would be more of the expert on that, but yes, building in the capacity and flexibility to accommodate denser tenants provides the developer with marketability to a broader range of tenant.
+Brian: AQUILA would be more of the expert on that, but yes, building in the capacity and flexibility to accommodate denser tenants provides the developer with marketability to a broader range of tenants.
 Some developers might see it as a good strategy to design a building for density in order to open the project up to a different level of tenant.
 It could be a selling point in your property marketing to help position yourself to win one of these larger tech tenants.